 - The amount of water needed will depend on the type of soy milk that you use.

-- The protein in the soy milk gives it the thick creamy texture.
+- The protein in the soy milk gives it a thick creamy texture.
 If you choose to use a different type of non-dairy milk, it will not be as thick so you can omit the water.

 - Make sure to use PLAIN milk and not vanilla!